Nic30/hwt/doc/index.rst

-Welcome to HWToolkit (hwt) generated documentation!
+Welcome to hwt (HWToolkit) generated documentation!
 ===================================================

 This documentation is automatically generated from actual source code.

-What is HWToolkit (hwt)
+What is hwt (HWToolkit)
 -----------------------

 * Is a Hardware Construction Framework.
 It is similar to a HCLs like Chisel3 but it is rather set of object with a normal